 Who should take Ashwagandha?

-Anyone who currently has or is prone to elevated stress and anxiety levels would benefit from incorporating an ashwagandha supplement into their daily routine.
+Anyone who currently has or is prone to elevated stress and anxiety levels will benefit from incorporating an ashwagandha supplement into their daily routine.
 It is generally considered a safe supplement for most people.

 Additionally, those taking medication for thyroid disease should be cautious, as it may increase thyroid hormone levels.